 Last week, Congress finally decided to discuss the continued threats posed by lax chemical safety and security regulations.
 The Chair of the Environmental Public Works (EPW) committee, Senator Barbara Boxer (D-CA), stressed that 602 days have passed since the West, Texas, Ammonium Nitrate explosion, with little progress made towards protecting workers and the public.

 Boxer pointed out to the panel and senators in attendance that there have been 355 chemical accidents that have resulted in 79 deaths and 1,500 hospitalizations nation-wide.
-In Boxers home state of California there have been 23 chemical incidents
+In Boxers home state of California there have been 23 chemical incidents and 96 hospitalizations.

 Boxer also mentioned that since President Obama issued an executive order (EO) #13650 to improve chemical safety and security, no agency has taken action and no existing facilities have had to adopt new requirements to address safety and reduce hazardous chemicals.

 On the panel at the senate hearing was the head of OSHA, David Michaels, and Mathy Stanislaus, EPAs administrator of the office of solid waste and emergency response.